igraph/python-igraph-ctypes/doc/NOTES.md

   name of the edge attribute storing the weights?

 - Shall we treat the `weight` edge attribute implicitly as edge weights?

+- Shall we allow dicts mapping vertex names to floats to be treated as a `VERTEX_QTY` abstract type?